 Dentures are a significant investment, with a lifetime cost that could amount to thousands of dollars.
 However, it could be argued that the "real cost" of dentures is much greater.
-Consider the following:
+Consider the following and then talk to a dentist who specializes in tooth replacement near you:

 There is a "Social Cost" to Dentures